NVIDIA/OptiX_Apps/README.md

 * `MDL_renderer.exe -s system_mdl_vMaterials.txt -d scene_mdl_vMaterials.txt`

 For the curves rendering with MDL hair BSDF materials, issue the command line.
 That will display a sphere with cubic B-spline curves using a red hair material lit by an area light from above.
-Please read the `scene_mdl_hair.txt?  for other possible material and model configurations.
+Please read the `scene_mdl_hair.txt`  for other possible material and model configurations.

 * `MDL_renderer.exe -s system_mdl_hair.txt -d scene_mdl_hair.txt`